AggroBird/propane/README.md

 end
 ```

-Running this through the provided C generator would yield the following result:
+Running this through the provided C translator would yield the following result:

 ```c
 int32_t $main()